RustAudio/audio-ecosystem/README.md

 # How will we do this?
 - Chart the features needed by developers using audio, see:
   [requirements](requirements.md)
 - Define a de-facto tech stack for audio in Rust, see [techstack](techstack.md).
+To that end we are building a [demo application](demo.md) to compare different audio engine choices.
 - Move the key parts of the stack into a shared organization
 - Build a single high level crate that handles most use-cases without requiring audio knowledge